 Andorra, San Marino and Turkey are part of Customs Unions with the EU.
 The UK’s future trading relationship with these countries will be influenced by the agreement the UK reaches with the EU.

 The UK has secured a free trade agreement with Japan.
 The UK-Japan Comprehensive Economic Partnership Agreement was agreed in principle on 11 September 2020.

 Mutual recognition agreements

 A mutual recognition agreement (MRA) is one in which countries recognise the results of one another’s conformity assessments.

 A conformity assessment is a set of processes that confirm whether a product meets the specified legal requirements.
 This can include testing, inspection, and certification.

 The UK has signed MRAs that replicate the effect of existing EU arrangements.
-These are expected to take effect at the end of a transition period after the UK leaves the EU.
+These are expected to take effect from 1 January 2021.
 The withdrawal agreement allows for the EU’s arrangements to continue to apply to the UK during the transition period.